What happens to my money when I donate?

 ActBlue contribution forms always list the groups they benefit so you will know where your money is going:

 If you donate to a federal campaign or organization, you can use the FEC’s website to confirm your donation.
-First,
+As required by federal law, ActBlue reports and itemizes (that means list the donor name & information) for every single federal donation that comes through our platform, including donations under $200.

 This will bring you to a page of individual receipts.
 The “Recipient” column will list ActBlue because of our conduit structure.